Yes, America's Anchorman is away today and this is Mark Stein, your undocumented anchorman, sitting in.

 That's right.

-Well, we're getting to that stage.
+We're getting to that stage.

-You know, I don't believe actually joint citizenship, but I think we're getting to the stage now where it pays to have a couple of spare passports uh sewn into the lining of your coat.
+You know, I don't believe actually in joint citizenship, but I think we're getting to the stage now where it pays to have a couple of spare passports sewn into the lining of your coat.

-That uh keep keep don't let your Estonian citizenship lapse.
+Don't let your Estonian citizenship lapse.

-Chancellor Bismarck can't get any worse than this, and then hey, Reichsfuhrer Hitler shows up and they're thinking, woo!
+And then Herr Reichsfuhrer Hitler shows up and they're thinking, whoa!

-That's that's what happened, is it, Eric?
+That's what happened, is it, Eric?

 Absolutely.